 What is the impact and where does it occur?
 What Management Approach is the organization's involvement in the impact?
 For the year 2020, there was no substantiated The company applies its best practices and complaint against the health and safety of Vitarich's products.
-Since there was no substantiated improve, and actually improves its products and , Likewise, as a matter of policy and practice, the company verifies a product complaint What are the Risk/s Identified? immediately upon receipt of such complaint.
-Once a complaint has been verified/substantiated Failure to timely address a customer complaint may lead to the shift of customers to the competitors and bad public perception on the company's products.
+Since there was no substantiated improve, and actually improves its products and complaint, the company was not exposed to any legal services to ensure their health and safety. and/or unnecessary financial risks in 2020.
+Likewise, as a matter of policy and practice, the company verifies a product complaint What are the Risk/s Identified? immediately upon receipt of such complaint.
+Once a complaint has been verified/substantiated Failure to timely address a customer complaint may to be valid, Vitarich takes the appropriate ead to the shift of customers to the competitors and measure/s to address the complaint.

+bad public perception on the company's products.
 This, in turn, may result in decrease in revenue.